+OPG resumed in 2020 the planning activities at the Darlington site for hosting a grid-size SMR [OPG, 2020].
+In December 2021, OPG announced that it will work together with GE Hitachi Nuclear Energy to deploy a BWRX-300 SMR at the Darlington new nuclear site, which is the only site currently licensed in Canada for new nuclear build [OPG, 2021].

-Some utilities have expressed interest in supporting the development of SMR technologies.
-Global First Power, Ultra Safe Nuclear Corporation and Ontario Power Generation (OPG) formed a joint venture to own and operate the Micro Modular Reactor Project at Chalk River [GFP, 2020a].
-Global First Power has submitted to the CNSC the initial application for a Licence to Prepare Site, and the regulatory review is underway [GFP, 2019a, 2019b].
-OPG has recently announced the plan to advance the development of an SMR in Ontario and advance engineering and design work with three developers of grid-scale SMRs (GE Hitachi, Terrestrial Energy and X-energy [OPG, 2020a]), and also is resuming the planning activities at the Darlington site for hosting a grid-size SMR [OPG, 2020b].
-New Brunswick Power has committed to support Moltex Energy and Advanced Reactor Concepts Nuclear for developing and demonstrating an advanced SMR nuclear energy research cluster [NB Power, 2019].
-Bruce Power and Westinghouse announced an agreement to pursue applications of Westinghouse's proposed eVinciTM micro reactor program within Canada [Bruce Power, 2020].
+In 2019, Global First Power, Ultra Safe Nuclear Corporation and OPG formed a joint venture to own and operate the Micro Modular Reactor Project at Chalk River [GFP, 2020a].
+Global First Power submitted to the CNSC the initial application for a Licence to Prepare Site, and the regulatory review is underway [GFP, 2019a, 2019b].

+New Brunswick Power is working with Moltex Energy and Advanced Reactor Concepts (ARC) Clean Energy Canada for developing and demonstrating an advanced SMR nuclear energy research cluster [NB Power, 2019].

+Bruce Power and Westinghouse announced an agreement to pursue applications of Westinghouse's proposed eVinci[TM] micro reactor program within Canada [Bruce Power, 2020].
 Bruce Power has also committed to the development of SMR technology, including memorandums of understanding with MIRARCO Mining Innovation and Laurentian University [Bruce Power, 2018a], as well as NuScale Power [Bruce Power, 2018b].

 The Canadian Nuclear Laboratories (CNL) is seeking to establish partnerships with vendors of SMR technology to develop, promote and demonstrate the technology in Canada [CNL, 2017].
 At present, four proponents are in various stages of CNL's review [CNL, 2019; GFP, 2020b].
-No licensing activities have been initiated for these three proposals.
 CNL has also formed partnerships with SMR vendors to research SMR fuels and advance SMR technology in Canada [CNL, 2020a, 2020b, 2020c, 2020d].
+CNL recently issued a call for proposals for the third round of its Canadian Nuclear Research Initiative (CNRI) program, which was established to accelerate the deployment of SMRs and advanced reactors, including SMR design concepts [CNL, 2021].